artursouza/java-sdk/examples/src/main/java/io/dapr/examples/invoke/http/README.md

 In this sample, we'll create a two java applications: An exposer service application which exposes a method and a client application which will invoke the method from demo service using Dapr.
 This sample includes:

-* ExposerService (Initializes the ExposerServiceController)
-* ExposerServiceController (Handles the remote invoking call)
+* DemoService (Exposes the method to be remotely accessed)
 * InvokeClient (Invokes the exposed method from DemoService)

 Visit [this](https://github.com/dapr/docs/blob/master/concepts/service-invocation/service-invocation.md) link for more information about Dapr and service invocation.

 ## Remote invocation using the Java-SDK

-This sample uses the Client provided in Dapr Java SDK for exposing and invoking a remote method.
+This sample uses the Client provided in Dapr Java SDK invoking a remote method.
+Exposing the method

 ## Pre-requisites